Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 Skills: What are three areas you strongly want to cultivate skills in that will in some way enrich your life experience?

-Profession: What are things you must do to feel fulfilled in your work?
+Profession: What are the things you must do to feel fulfilled in your work?

 Craft Your Personal Vision Statement